Best Things to Do in Pittsburgh, Pennsylvania

 Frick Park

 Got the need to roam wild and free through bountiful nature?
-You need to check out the glorious Frick Park, one of Pittsburgh’s four historic parks.
-As Frick Park spans a gigantic 644 acres, it’s possible to spend your entire trip wandering the enchanting woodland trails.
+Plan for a day out in the glorious Frick Park, one of Pittsburgh’s four historic parks.
+Located about 15 minutes by car from downtown, Frick Park spans a gigantic 644 acres; it’s possible to spend your entire trip wandering the enchanting woodland trails here!

 Frick Park